RubixML/ML/README.md

 ---
 ### Transformers
-Transformers take dataset objects and transform them in various ways.
-Examples of transformations that can be applied are scaling and centering, normalization, dimensionality reduction, and imputation.
+Transformers take [Dataset](#dataset-objects) objects and apply blanket transformations to the samples contained within them.
+They are often used as part of a [Pipeline](#pipeline) or they can be used by themselves.
+Examples of transformations are scaling, centering, normalization, dimensionality reduction, missing data imputation, and feature selection.

 The transformer directly transforms the data in place via the `transform()` method:
 ```php